What are Group Emails?

 - Once you’ve successfully modified all group settings, click ‘Create Group’.

-Your customer support collaborative inbox has been created!
+And your collaborative inbox has now been created!

-You can now start adding members to this customer support email group.
+You can now start adding members to your email group.

-It’s time to further customize the settings of our newly created email group.
+It’s time to further customize the settings of your newly created email group.